Starting in February in the Midwest, the first GMO apples will arrive on store shelves.

 The apples take three weeks to brown after slicing, and they do it without additives — which many consumers will like.
 However, it raises new concerns about GMO labeling, or rather the lack of it.

 They'll be sold pre-sliced and packaged in grab-and-go pouches under the name Arctic® Golden Delicious.
 Only by scanning the QR code on the bag will consumers find out that the apples are GMO.
 They will not be marked as GMO otherwise.

 About 500 40-pound boxes are being distributed to select stores in the Midwest, according to Capital Press.
 Retailers have not been identified.

 This initial batch of apples will be used to gather data on preferences, including packaging, price and purchasing motivation.
 Okanagan will use this information to determine what its full launch strategy will be this fall.
 That batch is expected to include the Arctic® Golden Delicious and Arctic® Granny Smith.
 In addition to the Arctic name, the pouches will be branded with the Arctic logo of a snowflake inside of an outlined apple.

-The New York Times reports that Neal Carter, president of Okanagan, says the apples will have links to the Okanagan's website so consumers "could figure out that the fruit was engineered."
+The New York Times reported in 2015 that Neal Carter, president of Okanagan, said the apples will have links to the Okanagan's website on them so consumers "could figure out that the fruit was engineered."
 Carter is opposed to labeling the apples as GMO because that would be "demonizing" them.

-Last week, legislators introduced the Genetically Engineered Food Right-to-Know Act to Congress, stating that over 90 percent of the American public want to know if food is genetically engineered.
+Back in 2015, legislators introduced the Genetically Engineered Food Right-to-Know Act to Congress, stating that over 90 percent of the American public want to know if food is genetically engineered.
 Many those people, according to the NYT, made their opinions known about these specific GMO apples.

 A spokesman for the Agriculture Department said it took time to analyze the issues and all the comments received.
 There were two public comment periods that together drew more than 175,000 comments, the overwhelming majority opposed to approval.